Ahamedthaiyub/EVO-1.0_openvino/README.md

 ### 2. Main Application

-Navigate to the health folder from the downloaded main application files and run:
+Navigate to the `health` folder in the main application directory and run:

 ```bash
 cd health